 A ‘commercial interest is any entity producing, marketing, re-selling, or distributing health care goods or services consumed by, or used on, patients.

 What is meant by a relevant financial relationship, which must be disclosed?

-A relevant interest is any financial relationship, in any amount, which (a) occurred within the past 12 months, and (b) the individual has the opportunity to effect the content of CME about the products or services of that commercial interest.
+A relevant financial relationship is any financial relationship, in any amount, which (a) occurred within the past 12 months, and (b) the individual has the opportunity to affect the content of CME about the products or services of that commercial interest.

 Does a CME staff member need to attend the course?